Les Xipéhuz: Literary beginnings and departure from naturalism

+A fertile literary landscape for fantastic tales

+The 1880s were a vibrant decade for fantastic literature in the Western world.
+Notable works included Edwin Abbott Abbott’s Flatland (1884), Henry Rider Haggard’s King Solomon's Mines (1885), Guy de Maupassant’s Le Horla (1886), Robert Louis Stevenson’s Strange Case of Dr Jekyll and Mr Hyde (1886), Auguste de Villiers de L'Isle-Adam’s Tomorrow's Eve (1886), and Mark Twain’s A Connecticut Yankee in King Arthur's Court (1889).
+Within this rich context, the Rosny brothers published Les Xipéhuz.

+Rosny aîné pioneered the prehistoric fiction genre, which he helped popularize.
+The novella marked his first conjectural exploration of species survival.
+Leveraging his scientific knowledge, he crafted an original narrative pitting a prehistoric human tribe against a novel lifeform.
+Unlike contemporaries like Jules Verne, who used fiction to teach science, Rosny aîné used science to create fiction, hypothesizing a living mineral and exploring its implications.
+This approach aligned with the scientific romance genre, as later defined by Maurice Renard in 1909, establishing Rosny aîné as a key figure in its emergence in France.

 Plot

 The narrative consists of two parts.
-First is a descriptive third-person description of encounters between nomadic tribes and the Xipéhuz, resulting in many deaths from mysterious weapons and powers.
+First is a descriptive third-person description of encounters between neolithic tribes and the Xipéhuz, resulting in many deaths from mysterious weapons and powers.
 This is followed by meetings of the clans and tribes, ritual sacrifices, and assembly of an army which is defeated by the Xipéhuz.

-The second part is the memoir of a wise war chief who observes the Xipéhuz from afar, then carefully approaches them to find out their habits and vulnerabilities.
+The second part is the memoir of a wise man Bakhoûn who observes the Xipéhuz from afar, then carefully approaches them to find out their habits and vulnerabilities.
 Despite nearly being killed on several occasions, he discovers how individual Xipéhuz can be killed, and how to overwhelm them.
 He then describes a war of attrition where many thousands of warriors encircle the Xipéhuz and reduce their numbers, which have grown into the thousands, sacrificing many men to kill a greater number of the Xipéhuz.
 Finally the forest inhabited by the Xipéhuz is razed.